 If you need to adjust your home care schedule please, contact our HomeFirst Member Services department at 718-759-4510 or toll free at 877-771-1119, Monday through Friday from 8:30 a.m. to 5:00 p.m.
 For TTY/TDD, call 711.
 Qualified clinical personnel will determine if a service is medically necessary and appropriate based on a comprehensive assessment of your current condition.
 We will make a decision about your request no later than 14 days after we receive your request.

 If you are in the hospital, be sure to ask your physician or hospital discharge planner to contact HomeFirst.
 HomeFirst will work with you, your physician and hospital discharge planner to arrange for your care upon discharge from the hospital.

 Yes, routine medical transportation is a benefit offered to HomeFirst’s members.
-Call ModivCare for your non-emergent transportation needs at 1-877-779-8611 from 8:00 a.m.-5:00 p.m., Monday through Friday, or TTY1-866-288-3133 for the hearing impaired.
+Call ModivCare for your non-emergent transportation needs at 1-877-779-8611 from 8:00 a.m.-5:00 p.m., Monday through Friday, or TTY1-866-288-3133.
 There is no cost for this service and no restrictions on the number of rides available to you as long as they are to and from medical appointments.
 Please, call ModivCare at 1-877-779-8612 if your trip is late or you need to cancel your trip.

 To ensure timely pickup at your address, please call at least 3 days in advance but no more than 30 days before your appointment to make a reservation.
 Please call immediately and let ModivCare know of any change in your schedule at least one hour before your scheduled pick up time.
 ModivCare will provide car, van, taxi, wheelchair vehicle, mileage and mass transit reimbursement.
 If you have a medical emergency, always call 911 right away.